-Key matter matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated financial statements of the current period.
-These matters were discussed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
-The key audit matters remained similar from prior year.
+Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the consolidated financial statements of the current year.
+We have communicated the key audit matters to the Audit Committee, but it is not a comprehensive reflection of all matters that were identified by our audit and that were discussed with the Audit Committee.
+We have described the key audit matters we identified and have included a summary of the audit procedures we performed to address this matters.
+The key audit matters was addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.